edurojasr/Spatial-Data-Science-Notebooks/README.md

 Notebooks and more of Spatial Data Science

-Just a space form my learning of new skills in Spatial Data Science
+Just a space for my learning of new skills in Spatial Data Science